Directed and multi-directed animals on the king's lattice: Animals in the king's lattice and heaps of segments

-We now define another class of animals, called multi-directed animals, which generalize directed animals.
-This is inspired by the work of Bousquet-Mélou and Rechnitzer~\cite{rechnitzer} on the directed square and triangular lattices, but our definition is slightly different.
-This is discussed further below.

 Let $A$ be an animal.
 For any abscissa~$i$, we denote by $b(i)$ the ordinate of the bottommost site of $A$ at abscissa~$i$ (or $b(i) = +\infty$ if there is no site of~$A$ at abscissa~$i$).
 We call \emph{source} of $A$ a site that realizes a local minimum of~$b$ and \emph{keystone} of $A$ a site that realizes a local maximum.
-By convention, in case several consecutive sites realize a minimum or maximum, the source or keystone is the leftmost one (Figure~\ref{fig:multi}, left).
-Like the choice of the source of a directed animal, this is a purely conventional choice that does not alter the definition below.
+In case several consecutive sites realize a minimum or maximum, the source or keystone is the leftmost one (Figure~\ref{fig:multi}, left).
+This is an arbitrary choice that does not alter the definition.

+We say that a site~$t$ of~$A$ is \emph{connected} to another site~$s$ if there exists a directed path from~$s$ to~$t$ visiting only sites of~$A$.

-\begin{definition} Let $A$ be an animal.
-The animal~$A$ is said \emph{multi-directed} if it satisfies the two conditions: \begin{itemize} \item for every site~$t$ of $A$, there exists a source~$s$ such that $t$ is connected to~$s$; \item for every keystone~$t$ of~$A$, there exists two sources~$s_\ell$ and $s_r$, to the left and to the right of~$t$ respectively, such that $t$ is connected to both~$s_\ell$ and $s_r$.
+\begin{definition}\rm Let $A$ be an animal.
+The animal~$A$ is said \emph{multi-directed} if it satisfies the two conditions: \begin{itemize} \item for every site~$t$ of~$A$, there exists a source~$s$ such that $t$ is connected to~$s$; \item for every keystone~$t$ of~$A$, there exist two sources~$s_\ell$ and $s_r$, to the left and to the right of~$t$ respectively, such that $t$ is connected to both~$s_\ell$ and $s_r$.
 Moreover, the directed paths connecting $t$ to $s_\ell$ and $s_r$ do not go through a keystone at the same height as~$t$. \end{itemize} \end{definition}

 As a directed animal has only one source and no keystone, every directed animal is multi-directed.
-A multi-directed animal is shown in Figure~\ref{fig:multi} (left).

-We now desribe a bijection between multi-directed animals and certain heaps of polymers.
-We say that a heap is \emph{connected} if its projection to the $x$-axis is a real interval, like the one in Figure~\ref{fig:multi} (right).
+In the following, we say that a heap of segments is \emph{connected} if it has no empty column (Figure~\ref{fig:multi}).

-\begin{proposition} Let $n\ge1$.
-The projection~$\pi$ induces a bijection between multi-directed animals of area~$n$ and connected heaps of polymers of total length~$n$, both taken up to a translation. \end{proposition}
+\begin{proposition} The projection~$\pi$ induces a bijection between multi-directed animals and connected heaps of segments, up to a translation. \end{proposition}

 \begin{proof} Let $A$ be a multi-directed animal.
 Since $A$ is an animal, the projection~$\pi(A)$ is a connected heap (Figure~\ref{fig:multi}).
 We therefore need to prove that for any connected heap~$H$, there exists a unique multi-directed animal~$A$ such that $\pi(A) = H$.